wbkd/trello-tresor/README.md

-# staticms
+# Tresor
 ⚠️ WIP ⚠️

-A tool to fetch **remote API** data and store them locally as **static** JSON files.
+A tool to fetch **Trello API** data and store them locally as **static** JSON files.

-With *staticms* you can for example use Trello as redactional UI and content managment system.
-It will transform a Trello board into a set of static JSON files ready to be served as API for a static website.
+With *Tresor* you can use Trello as redactional UI and content managment system.
+It will transform a Trello list into a set of static JSON files ready to be served as API for a static website.

 ## How it works ?

-This script is responsible to read a remote API (at the moment Trello is supported) and save the results locally as static JSON files, in a folder structure that allow to consume the data as API endpoints.
+This script is responsible to read the Trello API and save the results locally as static JSON files, in a folder structure that allow to consume the data as API endpoints.
 The static files can be either copied in the client build folder or hosted somewhere else (CDNs, ...), so that the client can then consume the data in a RESTful way.

 Setting up Continous Delivery it is then possible to configure a Webhook to trigger a new build when the content served from you API is changed.